NamanAhuja15/2D_GAME_TEST/README.md

 Start(blue) flag defines the starting position for the player End(red) flag defines the ending position;Game restarts on reaching this flag.
-## Consecutive loads do not work as of yet(Loading two files one after the other).